-The gypsy cuckoo bumble bee has been recorded sporadically in the NWT since the 1940s (total number of records = 41).
-Most occurrences were recorded between 1940-1979.
-There were no new records in the territory until recently, when a single individual was found in Norman Wells in 2017.
+The gypsy cuckoo bumble bee has been recorded sporadically in the NWT since the 1940s (total number of records = 45).
+Most occurrences were recorded between 1940-1959.
+In 2018, four specimens were collected near Fort Simpson.
+There are no obvious trends in population over time, although it has declined (-4.23%) in relative abundance between historical and recent times.
+Despite being in decline in some parts of Canada, it is still being encountered regularly in the Yukon and Alberta.